 It’s the fourth industrial revolution and EVERYTHING is changing.
 Or so everyone is making us believe.
-Sadly, South African building sites are still pretty much the same animal they have been for decades – no sexy new age building techniques are gracing our land yet.
+Sadly, South African building sites are still pretty much the same animal they have been for decades – very few truly new age building techniques are gracing our land (in residential project anyway).

 It’s concrete, brick, cement and lots of blood, sweat and tears from an often underpaid labour force.
 (Remember, as a self-builder you do have a responsibility to pay fairly and timeously and cover labour accidents with insurance.)

 Every article you open in a mag claims green milestones by the dozen, but concrete and bricks are not sustainable, green building materials.
 In fact, if concrete were a country, it would slot in as the third highest polluter in the world.